-As mentioned above, dogs scoot because their rear ends are either itchy, painful, or dirty.
+As mentioned above, puppies and dogs scoot because their rear ends are either itchy, painful, or dirty.
 There are various reasons why their rear ends may feel that way.
 The most common root causes include:

 Anal gland diseases include impacted anal glands, infected or abscessed anal glands, anal gland tumors.
 Perhaps the most common cause of scooting is impacted anal glands.

-Read this page for more information about this problem and how to manually express (empty out) the anal sacs.
+Read this page for more information about this problem and how to manually express a dog's anal sacs.

-Closely related to impacted anal glands is the dog's diet.
-Usually, when a dog gets enough fiber from the diet, his stool is firm and, when defecating, the firm stool presses against the anal sacs, helping them to be emptied out.
+Closely related to impacted anal glands is a dog's diet.
+Usually, when a dog gets enough fiber from the diet, his stool is firm and, when pooping, the firm stool presses against the anal sacs, helping them to be emptied out.

 But, if the dog's diet is low in fiber, the stool is too soft to put pressure on the anal sacs.
 Over time, the sacs will become impacted.

 If you feed your dog a raw diet with bones, he should be getting enough fiber from the bones.
 If your dog is on a cooked diet, or eats dry food, you may want to add more fiber to his diet.
 Pure pumpkin puree is a good healthy choice.
 Steamed veggies (e.g. broccoli, kale, carrots, etc.) can also be added.

 Another common reason that gives your dog an itchy bum is fleas.
 Fleas are usually found near your dog's rear end and tail area because they are safely out of reach of your dog's mouth!

 Flea bites can cause intense itching to dogs, especially those suffering from flea bite allergy.
 As a result, the dog may scoot and rub his bum on the floor in an attempt to "scratch" his itchy bottom.